Helping Your Students Thrive with Our Well-Being Curriculum

 She gave one example from a Studies Weekly issue about connecting communities.
 The unit included a section on donating, where students learn to care about people in need.

-Our Science curriculum also incorporates well-being by asking students to reflect on what makes up who they are; or, when they are learning about cause and effect, asking them how their actions affect other people.
+Our Science curriculum also incorporates social-emotional learning by asking students to reflect on what makes up who they are; or, when they are learning about cause and effect, asking them how their actions affect other people.

 Students also learn engineering design, which is all about problem-solving.
 Encourage your science teachers to show students how to apply the engineering design process to everyday life, including what to do when they feel sad, angry, or disgusted.